 The first winery we visited was Quinta Seara d’Ordens. (“Quinta” is Portuguese for winery or vineyard.)

 This winery got it’s start way back in the 18th Century!
 They make both standard wines as well as port wines.
 We got a quick tour of their cellar and learned a bit about port wine production, which, after visiting the port wine caves in Vila Nova de Gaia was now old hat to us.
-I never get tired of winery, brewery or distillery tours though.

 I did like the festive touches they had around the tasting room, namely their little cork Christmas tree centerpiece (above) and their larger Christmas tree, decorated with paper wine caps.